rogerwinkler/4members/README.md

     localhost:5432:4members:4members:yoursecretpassword
     ```

-11. Create the database and database objects.
-Go to the `db` directory and
+11. To create the database and database objects, go to the `db` directory and
 run the `ct_db_4members.sh` script:

     ```